Team

 Sharareh Dastmalchi

 Sharareh earned her law degree from the University of Tehran and obtained a second specialization in International Dispute Resolution (LL.M.) from Humboldt University of Berlin.
 She has several years of experience in law and arbitration in both Iran and Germany.
 She began contributing to RLC as a language mediator in October 2024 and has served as a member of the Executive Board since February 2025.
-In her current role, she is primarily involved with the Education and Consulting Groups.
+In her current role, she is primarily involved with the language mediation working group.

 Pronouns: she/her